-- 1. Download the JBoss EAP [http://www.jboss.org/jbossas/downloads/] distribution (version 6.1.0.Final or higher), and unpack it in a suitable location. - 2.
-The next step is to download Switch Yard [http://www.jboss.org/switchyard/downloads] (version 1.0.0.Final or higher) and install it into the JBoss AS/EAP environment.
-We recommend using the switchyard installer, which can be unpacked in a temporary location, and run ant in the root folder to be prompted for the location of the JBoss AS/EAP environment. - 3.
-Download the latest release from the Overlord Runtime Governance website [http:// www.jboss.org/overlord/downloads/rtgov], selecting the distribution specific to JBoss AS/EAP.
-Then unpack the distribution into a suitable location. - 4.
-Make sure that the JBOSS\HOME environment variable is set to the root folder of the JBoss AS/EAP environment. - 5.
-The final step is to perform the installation of Overlord Runtime Governance using maven.
-(You will need maven 3.0.4 or higher, and can be downloaded from here: http://maven.apache.org/download.html).
+Download the latest release from the Overlord Runtime Governance website, selecting the distribution specific to JBoss AS.
+Then unpack the distribution into a suitable location.

+Make sure that the JBOSS_HOME environment variable is set to the root folder of the JBoss AS installation.

+The final step is to perform the installation using maven.
+You will need maven 3.0.4 or higher, and can be downloaded from here: http://maven.apache.org/download.html

 To do the installation, use the following command from the root folder of the installation:

+'''

 mvn install [ -Dtype=<installation-type> ]

+'''